bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fisher.md

 * Pearson went much further, however, and claimed that Fisher had done a disservice to statistics by widely publishing erroneous results.
 * The Royal Statistical Society then refused to publish Fisher's papers and he resigned from the Society in protest.
 * Of course Fisher also took every opportunity to attack Pearson, and it would be fair to say that each showed hatred towards the other.
-* Even after Pearson died in 1936, Fisher continued his attack on him, which made the atmosphere in University College a very difficult one with Pearson's son Egon Pearson also holding a chair there.
 * in recognition of his distinguished contributions to the theory of natural selection, the concept of its gene complex and the evolution of dominance.
 * in recognition of his numerous and distinguished contributions to developing the theory and application of statistics for making quantitative a vast field of biology.
 * He was elected to the American Academy of Arts and Sciences in 1934, the American Philosophical Society in 1941, the International Society of Haematology in 1948, the National Academy of Sciences of the United States in 1948, and the Deutsche Akademie der Naturforscher Leopoldina in 1960.